descope/descope-firebase-migration/README.md

         └───email: "test@descope.com"
 ```

-If you're going to migrate any other custom attributes, via the Realtime Database, you'll need to create those as well in the Descope Console before you run this script.
+If you're going to migrate any other custom attributes, you'll need to create those attributes as well in the Descope Console before you run this script.

 Once you've set all of that up, you're ready to run the script.